executionByFork/MCC_Mod_Manager/README.md

   - When a modpack is bundled and zipped, a `readme.txt` file is also created inside of the zip folder.
 Mod makers who want to include manual instructions for installing their mods can add them to this file.
 - **All mod files are contained in a `zip` archive.
 Not `rar`, and not `7zip`.**
   - This is because default Windows only support zip formats.
 This removes the overhead of users having to find and install 3rd party tools to open zipped archives
-  - The mod files are compressed, saving hard drive space
+  - The mod files are compressed, saving space
 - **No unzipping OR file manipulation is neccessary.**
   - This application extracts the zip file contents in memory.
 It avoids writing files to the hard drive, avoiding clutter and saving space.
   - Users do not have to bother with extracting zip files and handling multiple mod files.
 Everything is contained in a single, easy to handle package.